Techie5879/moviepp/README.md

 MOVIE++
 ===

-Getting Recommendations for movies is hard.
+Getting recommendations for movies is hard.
 There just so much to choose from once you open up IMDb!

 So I present my (first!) project, MOVIE++, a movie recommender system using Singular Value Decomposition Matrix Factorization Algorithms and item-based Collaborative Filtering.
 It takes a movie name as user input through the form, and spits out 15 recommended movies based on my Machine Learning model.